-Detailed information about the pension plan's fiduciary net position is available in separately issued CalPERS financial reports.
-See pages 37 and 38 for the Required Supplementary Information.
+Detailed information about the Plan's fiduciary net position is available in separately issued CalPERS financial reports.
+See pages 39 through 41 for the Required Supplementary Information.

-(8) Fund Balances
+(8) Fund Balance

-Fund balances are presented in the following categories: nonspendable, restricted, committed, assigned, and unassigned.
+Fund balance is presented in the following categories: nonspendable, restricted, committed, assigned, and unassigned.